Ronin1702/Code-Quiz/README.md

 This site is created to present a simple Code Quiz for  WEB API challenge.<br>

 ## Description
-<li>This Code Quiz site uses HTML, CSS, and Java Script altogether to contruct an interactive web application to test user's coding basic knowledge.</li>
+<li>This Code Quiz site uses HTML, CSS, and Java Script altogether to contruct an interactive web application to test user's basic knowledge of coding.</li>
 <li>There are total of 5 questions, each question has 4 choices.
 There are total 100 seconds to answer all questions.</li>
 <li>When the user chooses the right answer, it goes to the next question without no penalty.
 A "Correct" word will be shown.
 An audio track indicates correct answer will autoplay.</li>
 <li>When the user chooses the wrong answer, 10 seconds will be taken off the timer.
 Next question will be displayed.
 A "Wrong" word will be shown.
 An audio track indicates wrong answer will autoplay.
 And the updated timer is dispalyed.